NyaomiDEV/AMDFriend/README.md

 Note: All of this is experimental software and it should only be referred to for the purpose of testing.

+The issue section has been disabled because people started reporting issues with single apps and libraries, and not with AMDFriend.
+This is EXPERIMENTAL SOFTWARE and NO SUPPORT FOR SPECIFIC LIBRARIES WAS EVER GIVEN.
+Again, you are on your own.

+If there are issues SPECIFIC to AMDFriend I am sure y'all will know how to reach me eventually.

 ## Introduction

 This project stems directly from the excellent [guide](https://www.macos86.it/topic/5489-tutorial-for-patching-binaries-for-amd-hackintosh-compatibility/) made by tomnic over at the MacOS86 forums.